Healthy vs. Unhealthy Relationships: How to Tell the Difference

-Conflicts in romantic relationships can arise for different reasons, for example, distribution of responsibilities, financial difficulties, jealousy, and parenting styles.
+Conflicts in romantic relationships can arise for different reasons, for example, distribution of responsibilities (that often happens when one of the partners has ADHD), financial difficulties, jealousy, and parenting styles.
 Managing and resolving conflict is difficult and stressful.
 But if left unresolved, conflicts and stress associated with them may put even the most satisfying relationship at risk.

 Every couple needs to spend quality time together for the relationship to stay healthy and strong.
 And for women, this aspect is more important than for men.
 Still, it can be rather challenging for many couples because the demands of work and other obligations can leave you little time to do something enjoyable with your partner.

 But if there is not enough face-to-face communication, you may become more distanced and disconnected as a couple.
 We all need emotional cues to feel loved, and they can only be conveyed in person.

 That’s why you should actively choose to make time for each other, no matter how busy you are.
 You should both agree to put aside your phones and other electronics and stop thinking about other things and really focus on communicating with each other in the present moment.